mousepawmedia/onestring/docs/source/onestring.rst

 ``find()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-``find()`` search in onestring for the first ocurrence specify by its arguments that match with onestring.
+``find()`` search in onestring for the first ocurrence specified by its arguments that match with onestring.
 It returns the following integers:

 1. If it finds a match, it returns the position of the sequence in onestring.